Christian mission: Protestant missions

 From 1732 onwards the Moravian Church began sending out missionaries.

-Around 1780, an indigent Baptist cobbler named William Carey began reading about James Cook's travels voyages in Polynesia.
-His interest grew to a furious sort of "backwards homesickness", inspiring him to obtain Baptist orders, and eventually to write his famous 1792 pamphlet, "An Enquiry into the Obligation of Christians to use Means for the Conversion of Heathen".
-Far from a dry book of theology, Carey's work used the best available geographic and ethnographic data to map and count the number of people who had never heard the Gospel.
-It inspired a movement that has grown with increasing speed from his day to the present.

 In the United States, the American Board of Commissioners for Foreign Missions (ABCFM) was chartered in 1812.

 Protestant missionaries from the Anglican, Lutheran and Presbyterian traditions starting arriving in what was then the Ottoman Empire in the first half of the 19th Century.
 This eventually let to the creation of what are today the Evangelical Lutheran Church in Jordan and the Holy Land and the see of the Anglican Bishop in Jerusalem.
 Furthermore, it was during this time that the Christian and Missionary Alliance started their missionary activity in Jerusalem.

-American "Hard-shell Baptists", "Anti-Mission Baptists", or "Old School Baptists" adhering to strict Calvinism rejected all mission boards, Bible tract societies, and temperance societies as nonbiblical.
-This faction was strongest in the American South.
-The mainstream of the Baptist denomination, however, supported missionary work.
+Methodist missions

-Thomas Coke, (1747–1814) the first bishop of the American Methodists, was "the Father of Methodist Missions".
-After spending time in the newly formed United States of America strengthening the infant Methodist Church alongside Episcopal colleague Francis Asbury, the British-born Coke left for mission work.
+Thomas Coke (1747–1814), the first bishop of the American Methodists, was "the Father of Methodist Missions".
+After spending time in the newly-formed United States of America strengthening the infant Methodist Church alongside Episcopal colleague Francis Asbury, the British-born Coke left for mission work.
 During his time in America, Coke worked vigorously to increase Methodist support of Christian missions and of raising up mission workers.
 Coke died while on a mission trip to India, but his legacy among Methodists – his passion for missions – continues.

+Baptist missions

+Missionary organizations favored the development of the Baptist movement on all continents.
+Twelve ministers founded the Baptist Missionary Society in 1792 at Kettering in England.

+William Carey wrote a pamphlet in 1792, "An Enquiry into the Obligation of Christians to use Means for the Conversion of Heathen" and became the first missionary of the Baptist Missionary Society.
+He went to Calcutta (Kolkata) in 1793.
+Far from a dry book of theology, Carey's work used the best available geographic and ethnographic data to map and count the number of people who had never heard the Gospel.
+He has been referred to as the "father of modern missions", and as "India's first cultural anthropologist".

+In the United States, "Hard Shell Baptists", "Anti-Mission Baptists", or "Old School Baptists" adhering to strict Calvinism rejected all mission boards, Bible tract societies, and temperance societies as non-biblical.
+This faction was strongest in the American South.
+The mainstream of the Baptist denomination, however, supported missionary work, by the founding of International Ministries in 1814 and of the International Mission Board in 1845.